wildtruc/winestarter/README.md

  - FFXIV was installed earlier, but I spend my time to change many things for my debug purpose: desktop file,  icons, game directory, Wine binary, etc...
 And it still work great.
 It also work in Wine 64 with DX9, sadly it wont in DX11 because of a DX version check issue.
  - COD 4 MW was reconfigured by the script in 64.
 Perfect.
  - BF 3 installed with a few tricks.
 Work only over 64bits and DX11 (wine 2.4-staging).
 App launch in Wine windowed mode, alas, implementation of DX11 in Wine is not enough strong to manage many shaders and render is a crap.
  - FFXIV tested over DX11 succefuly by installing the DX redist package.
 Unfortunatly, when you go in the game itself occur the same shader issues.
-All the ATH is loaded, but no colors rendering.
+All the ATH is loaded, but no colors rendering in the game itself.

 ## Special thanks and Dedicates
 To the all community and contributors of **WineHQ** that make the world goes round and made this work possible.

 -----------
 ### Change Log
-( 0/04/17 ) v0.93
+*( 10/04/17 ) v0.94*
+ - Added a 'more packages' features to 'Install Software' section.
+This way, user could install associated dll packages or apps (ex: DX redist) without restart the configurator or the script a second times or more.
+ - Add a scroll to the winestarter_conf window to gain place.
+There is alas a bug with optimus and xrandr tab (will fix ASAP)

+*( 08/04/17 ) v0.93*
  - Modified and fix winetricks dlls installer in winestarter (fn_install_tricks).
 This way, installer just install missing dlls or newly added.
  - Modified and fix the way the script detect and link app dir to manage those installed in root (c:).
  - Fixed forgotten dir elf type in winestarter_conf reconf_wine function.